Understanding the analysis of wave function: Introduction

 The exact solutions to the Schr\"{o}dinger equation play crucial roles in physics.
 It is well-known that there are only several potentials can be exactly solved, while most of them require some approximation methods to obtain the solutions.
 The problem of inverse-power potential $1/r^n$ has been widely emerge in classic mechanics and quantum mechanics.
 For instance, the interatomic interaction potential in molecular physics, one-electron atoms, and hadronic and Rydberg atoms so on, require considering the inverse-power potentials~\cite{Bransden}.

 It is well known that the general framework of the non-relativistic quantum mechanics is well understood~\cite{Isham,Dirac}, whose predictions have been confirmed by careful observations~\cite{Born}.
 It is important to know whether some familiar problems have a more general scheme.
 On this purpose, it is worthwhile to solve the Schr\"{o}dinger equation with general methods.
 Recently, the study of higher order anharmonic potentials have been much more desirable to physicists~\cite{Dong:1999ns,Dong:1998sx}, who want to understand the relate between the wave function and the potential.
 The inverse-power potential $V(r)=A/r+B/r^2+C/r^3+D/r^4$ has been discussed by S.~\"{O}zcelik \textit{et al.}~\cite{Simsek}, who gave a solution under the coefficients of potential must be satisfy some restriction conditions.

 The purpose of this paper will give the concepts of the order and the type in the wave function, and use this concepts to provide a general method to solve the Schr\"{o}dinger equation.

 The work is organized as follows.
 In Sec.~ \ref{Sec.formalism}, we will prove the order $\rho$ and the type $\sigma$ of the wave function satisfying $|\sigma|\rho =\sqrt{v_m}$, except to $m=-2$.
 In Sec.~\ref{Sec.model1},~\ref{Sec.model2}, we use this method to calculate the wave function and the energy of harmonic oscillator and Coulomb potential.
-In Sec.~\ref{Sec.model3},~\ref{Sec.model4}, we give examples to solve quartic potential and highly singular potential.
 In Sec.~\ref{Sec.conclusion}, we will give some conclusions for this paper.